 Absolutely.
 Humans are remarkably resilient, after all.
 But would you want to, if you could avoid it?

 A little bit of preparedness can go a long way.
-A generator can mean the difference between spoiled food and three good meals a day.
+Honestly answering the do I need a generator question can mean the difference between spoiled food and three good meals a day.
 It can mean clean laundry, hot water, working lights, and knowing what’s happening in the world.
 A generator can help to keep the most vulnerable among us safe through all kinds of storms.